nealfwilliams/style-kit-n/README.md

 ### Isn't direct styles on html bad practice?
-The primary reason developers are warned against direct styles on HTML is that direct styles are virtually possible to maintain if the developer is managing them manually.
+The primary reason developers are warned against direct styles on HTML is that direct styles are virtually impossible to maintain if the developer is managing them manually.
 A framework that abstracts that management of styles entirely avoids this problem.